Brain–computer interface: History

+In 2011, Thorsten O. Zander introduced the concept of passive brain-computer interface.

 Beginning in 2013, DARPA funded BCI technology through the BRAIN initiative, which supported work out of teams including University of Pittsburgh Medical Center, Paradromics, Brown, and Synchron.

 Neuroprosthetics

 Neuroprosthetics is an area of neuroscience concerned with neural prostheses, that is, using artificial devices to replace the function of impaired nervous systems and brain-related problems, or of sensory or other organs (bladder, diaphragm, etc.).
-As of December 2010, cochlear implants had been implanted as neuroprosthetic devices in some 736,900 people worldwide.
+As of December 2010, cochlear implants, the first neuroprosthetic device, had been implanted in some 736,900 people worldwide.
 Other neuroprosthetic devices aim to restore vision, including retinal implants.
-The first neuroprosthetic device, however, was the pacemaker.

 The terms are sometimes used interchangeably.
 Neuroprosthetics and BCIs seek to achieve the same aims, such as restoring sight, hearing, movement, ability to communicate, and even cognitive function.
 Both use similar experimental methods and surgical techniques.

 Animal research

 Several laboratories have managed to read signals from monkey and rat cerebral cortices to operate BCIs to produce movement.
 Monkeys have moved computer cursors and commanded robotic arms to perform simple tasks simply by thinking about the task and seeing the results, without motor output.
 In May 2008 photographs that showed a monkey at the University of Pittsburgh Medical Center operating a robotic arm by thinking were published in multiple studies.
-Sheep have also been used to evaluate BCI technology including Synchron's Stentrode.
+Sheep have also been used to evaluate BCI technology, including Synchron's Stentrode and Paradromics' Connexus BCI.

 In 2020, Elon Musk's Neuralink was successfully implanted in a pig.
 In 2021, Musk announced that the company had successfully enabled a monkey to play video games using Neuralink's device.